alexhatz05/crypto-maker/README.md

 ![maven](https://img.shields.io/badge/maven-v3.5.3-informational?style=flat-square)

 <hr>
 <p align="justify"> Cryptomaker is a JAVA tool providing basic encryption features.
 It can be used as a simple utility for basic cryptographic functions such as plaintext encryption and ciphertext decryption.
-It can be used as well as by persons new to cryptography implementation with JAVA, that need a reference to experiment with JCA and JCE package. </p?
+It can be used as well by persons new to cryptography implementation with JAVA, that need a reference to experiment with JCA and JCE package. </p?